sejal2525/image-pixel-manipulator/README.md

 ✨ Blur Effect — softens the pixels like Gaussian ASMR ✨ Edge Detection — highlights boundaries like a sketch filter

-🧠 Why This Exists
+>Why This Exists

-This project is the perfect starter for understanding:
+-This project is the perfect starter for understanding:

-how images can be represented as matrices
+=how images can be represented as matrices

-how pixel operations work under the hood
+-how pixel operations work under the hood

-how filters like blur and edge detection are actually implemented
+-how filters like blur and edge detection are actually implemented

-how low-level manipulation feels without fancy libraries
+-how low-level manipulation feels without fancy libraries

-It’s small, but it hits like a concept bomb 💥
-Great for beginners, students, or anyone who wants to flex their fundamentals.
+It’s small, but it hits like a concept bomb i know- Great for beginners, students, or anyone who wants to flex their fundamentals.

 🛠️ How to Build